SonyCSLParis/web-services/README.md

     * (request-datamuse :frequent-noun "yellow") Search the most used nouns with a particular adjective in Datamuse

+     * (request-datamuse :spelled-similarly "yellow") Search the most words spelled similarly to another one in Datamuse

     * (request-datamuse :frequent-follow "drink") Search all the tokens that more likely follow a token-1 in Datamuse